Yashi-9/Hardware-Sales-Insights/README.md

 4. Included dynamic rolling averages to smooth out fluctuations and reveal underlying trends.

+- **Insights:**

+1. Overall Sales Trends:

+Strong Overall Sales: Total sales show a generally positive trend throughout the year, with peaks in January, July, and particularly in October and November.
+Significant Drop in September: There's a notable dip in overall sales in September.
+Recovery in Q4: Sales rebound strongly in the last quarter (October-December).

+2. Channel Performance:

+Brick & Mortar Dominance: Brick & Mortar sales (grey portion) consistently contribute the largest share of the total sales throughout the year.
+E-Commerce Growth: E-Commerce sales (yellow portion) show a significant upward trend, becoming a more substantial contributor to overall sales, especially towards the end of the year.

+3. Sales MoM % (Red Line): Shows significant volatility.
+There were substantial month-over-month growth periods (e.g., January, July, October) and significant declines (e.g., February, March, September).
+The highest MoM growth was in October.

+4. Specific Observations:

+January Surge: All three channels and all three MoM% KPIs show strong positive performance in January.
+September & feb Slump: September experienced a significant downturn across bricks & motor Stores 27.5%, same with feb 16.7% and a sharp negative swing in all MoM% KPIs.
+October Peak: October stands out with the highest overall sales mom Growth , driven by substantial growth in all channels and a massive surge in order volume.
+E-Commerce Momentum: The increasing contribution of E-Commerce suggests a growing online customer base or successful online sales initiatives.% of Revenue approximately 17.70% of products are responsible for 80% of revenue The rolling average shows a smoothing effect, indicating whether recent sales are above or below the general trend."

 ![Screenshot 2025-04-09 203122](https://github.com/user-attachments/assets/df5226e1-c765-47b1-a50e-2c9821217dec)

 ### Product Analysis Dashboard: